-Percent of Graduates Meeting the Aspirational Performance Measure
+Percent of Graduates Meeting the Aspirational Performance Measure29

-&lt;sup>29 Schools can retrieve state level graduation rates from the SED's Information and Reporting Services office.
+29 Schools can retrieve state level graduation rates from the SED's Information and Reporting Services office.
 News releases and an Excel workbook containing these data are available from the IRS Data Release webpage.

-Cohort Charter School Statewide
+Cohort Charter School Statewide 30

 2010 38.1

 2011 40.0

 2012 N/A